osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 &nbsp;&nbsp;&nbsp;&nbsp;

-## Notes vs track waypoints
+## Waypoints created from notes

 If an audio/video/photo note is added to a track, a waypoint is created.
 Waypoints exist within the track.
 If a track is visible, its waypoints are visible.
-So, audio/video/photo notes can be visible on the map altogether, or by specific visible track.
+So, audio/video/photo notes can be visible on the map altogether, or by the specific visible track.
 In the latter case, audio/video/photo notes are displayed as track waypoints.

->**NOTE**: If a track is exported, the waypoints cannot be viewed, or played, as audio/video/photo notes are stored on the device only and available for the user of the device.
+>**NOTE**: If a track is exported, the waypoints cannot be viewed, or played, because audio/video/photo notes are stored on the device only, and available only to the user of the device.

 ![Notes and waypoints on the map](/assets/images/plugins/audio-video-notes/note_waypoint_on_map.png) ![Waypoints on the track](/assets/images/plugins/audio-video-notes/waypoint_auto_manual.png)